soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 #### ESDAC

 The [ESDAC catalogue](https://esdac.jrc.ec.europa.eu/){target=_blank} is an instance of Drupal CMS.
 We have developed a dedicated harvester to scrape html elements to extract Dublin Core metadata from ESDAC html elements.
 Metadata is extracted for datasets, maps (EUDASM) and documents.
 Incidentally a DOI is mentioned as part of the HTML, this DOI is then used as identifier for the resource, else the resource url is used as identifier.
 If the DOI is not known to the system yet, OpenAire will be queried to capture additional metadata on the resource.

-#### Impact4Soil

-[Impact4Soil](https://www.impact4soil.com/datasets){target=_blank} is build on a Strapi.io headless CMS.
-The CMS provides an API to retrieve datasets and scientific articles.
-The API provides minimal metadata, but fortunately in most cases a DOI is included.
-DOI is used to capture additional metadata from OpenAire.

 #### Prepsoil portal